 André Earls ’24 serves on the editorial board of the Virginia Journal of Law & Technology and is also a member of the Black Law Students Association.
-A graduate of Wiley College (B.A.) and Northwestern University (M.S.J.), he majored in journalism, media and political communications throughout his tenure.
+A graduate of Wiley College (B.A.) and Northwestern University (M.S.J.), he majored in journalism, media and political communications.
 During his time covering Capitol Hill, he contributed on articles concerning the Senate Banking Committee and Facebook’s proposed cryptocurrency, Libra.
 He is very interested in writing about data privacy and the emergence and regulation of blockchain technology.

 Sarah Guinee ’23 principally focuses on public discourse as a pillar of democracy.
 She has written and commented on digital threats against journalists, and her work spans government secrecy, platform governance and the right to protest.
 At UVA Law, she is involved with the National Security Law Forum; Law, Innovation, Security & Technology; and the University Judiciary Committee.
 She is articles editor of the Virginia Journal of Law & Technology and has served as a research assistant and grader at the Law School and on Main Grounds.
 In 2021, she worked at the Brennan Center for Justice as a Democracy Summer Fellow.